-This tutorial details Procore's legacy experience for creating a subcontractor payment application for the release of retention.
-The information on this page will be replaced with updated content when the redesigned subcontrator payment application beta experience is generally available.
-To learn about this release and its timeline, see Financial Management: New Admin View for Subcontractor Payment applications.
+This tutorial details Procore's legacy experience for creating a subcontractor invoice for the release of retainage.
+The information on this page will be replaced with updated content when the redesigned subcontrator invoice beta experience is generally available.
+To learn about this release and its timeline, see Financial Management: New Admin View for Subcontractor Invoices.

 Important!
 If you are using the subcontractor payment application beta experience, please see the Create a Payment Application for Release of Retention tutorial under the Payment applications tool instead of the information below.

-The first step in releasing retention on a project is to create a subcontractor invoice.
+The first step in releasing retention on a project is to create a subcontractor payment application.
 There are two ways to create a payment application in the Commitments tool:

 - The upstream contractor (the party paying for the work) can create the payment application and submit it on behalf of the downstream contractor (the party being paid for the work).
 See Create a Payment Application on Behalf of a Subcontractor.